In this review, we go over zoos and aquariums in Israel. Then we will list the top ten. Also, we will talk about wildlife.

 Notes:

-- I visited most of the sites in this guide more than once, and the links are to my reviews.
-Thus if you are interested in finding out additional details about a place, check the relevant guide.
+• I visited most of the sites in this guide more than once, and the links are to my reviews.
+Thus, if you want to discover additional details about a place, check the relevant guide.

-- Some places offer coupons.
-And you can find additional details in the linked guides.
+• Some places offer coupons.
+You can find additional details in the linked guides.

 As you can see, most places have similar ratings.
 And my own experience is pretty much aligned with these scores.
 So which one should you visit?